 Another shift in thinking comes with the word “heat”.
 Previously, heat was used to describe the energy associated with hot objects.
 The IOP now promote the word “heat” as being used only as a verb.
 So we can heat things and objects can be heated, but heat should not be a noun.
 There should be no such thing as heat.
 Instead, heating is an energy transfer pathway – a mechanism by which energy is transferred from one store to another.

 I have produced a student revision video aimed at GCSE level Physics on Energy Stores and Energy Transfer Pathways.
 The video shows clearly how energy can be transferred from one store to another.
-The video then shows how to answer some typical GCSE exam questions.

 One final word of warning is the confusion that often arises about the difference between temperature, thermal energy and heating.